PTKu/tc.prober/README.md

 ## Inxton.Vortex.Framework IVF

-Takes you plc program and trans-piles it into .net accessible twin.
-Represented as clr/.net object that are accessible from any .net application.
+Takes your plc program and trans-piles it into .net accessible twin represented as clr/.net objects that are accessible from any .net application.
 It is as if you referenced plc project in a .net project.
 You can read [more here](https://github.com/Inxton/documentation/blob/master/apis/Inxton.vortex.compiler.console/Conceptual/TwinObjects.md).

 ### TL;DR Inxton licensing*

 Inxton developer license is free and grants full functionality.
 It limits the run of the program to a period of up to 2 hours.
 After this period, the restart is required.
 You can get the license at [inxton.com](www.inxton.com).
-For the purpose of unit testing project the developer license is sufficient.
+For the unit-testing project, the developer license is sufficient.

 ## Brief concept description